unblog/pmaproving/README.md

 ## Preface

-I wrote `pmaproving.sh` primarily because deploying phpmyadmin from the apt repository proved impractical when using different PHP versions, especially in development environments.
+I wrote `pmaproving.sh` for out-of-the-box use, mainly because deploying phpmyadmin from the Apt repository proved impractical when using different PHP versions, especially in development environments..
 I use Apache2 in WSL.
 To avoid time-consuming setup with every installation and to always provide the same requirements fast and smooth.

 ## Purpose